TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow_rom.md

 \cond SOC_AM64X || SOC_AM243X
 This section also describes the steps to enable XIP (eXecute In Place) for your applications.
 \endcond
-## Additional References

-- To understand the boot image creation tools, see \ref TOOLS_BOOT

 ## Preparing the application for boot